shortxmas/pmp-hub/pmps/webpack-typescript-react-githubactions-sftpserver/readme.md

 - Builds will compile React code into dist folder where HTML files are also held
 - All components and pages for development are in src folder
 - Webpack configuration files are in webpack folder
+- When referencing images sources, remember to reference them as if you were to in the HTML file directory, not the development src directory
 - Actions to push to SFTP server will occur on push or pull request into main branch
-- When referencing images sources, remember to reference them as if you were to in the HTML file directory, not the development src directory
+- The project directory is what will be pushed to the SFTP server